Lye: First aid

-Sources recommend immediate removal of contaminated clothing/materials, gently brushing/wiping excess off of skin, and then flushing the area of exposure with running water for 15–60 minutes while contacting emergency services.
+When a person has been exposed to lye, sources recommend immediate removal of contaminated clothing/materials, gently brushing/wiping excess off of skin, and then flushing the area of exposure with running water for 15–60 minutes as well as contacting emergency services.

 Protection

-Personal protective equipment including safety glasses, chemical-resistant gloves, and adequate ventilation are required for the safe handling of lyes.
-When in proximity to a lye that is dissolving in an open container of water, the use of a vapor-resistant face mask is recommended.
-Adding lye to water too quickly can cause the solution to boil.
+Personal protective equipment including safety glasses, chemical-resistant gloves, and adequate ventilation are required for the safe handling of lye.
+When in proximity to lye that is dissolving in an open container of water, the use of a vapor-resistant face mask is recommended.
+Adding lye too quickly can cause a runaway thermal reaction which can result in the mixture boiling or erupting.

 Storage

-Solid lyes are deliquescents and have a strong affinity for air moisture.
-Solid lyes will deliquesce or dissolve when exposed to open air, absorbing a relatively large amount of water vapour.
-Accordingly, lyes are stored in air-tight plastic containers.
-Glass is not a good material to be used for storage as lyes are mildly corrosive to it.
+Lye in its solid state is deliquescent and has a strong affinity for moisture in the air.
+As a result, lye will dissolve when exposed to open air, absorbing large amounts of atmospheric moisture.
+Accordingly, lye is stored in air-tight (and correspondingly moisture tight) containers.
+Glass is not a good material to be used for storage as severe alkalis are mildly corrosive to it.
 Similar to the case of other corrosives, the containers should be labeled to indicate the potential danger of the contents and stored away from children, pets, heat, and moisture.

 Hazardous reactions

 The majority of safety concerns with lye are also common with most corrosives, such as their potentially destructive effects on living tissues; examples are the skin, flesh, and the cornea.
 Solutions containing lyes can cause chemical burns, permanent injuries, scarring and blindness, immediately upon contact.
 Lyes may be harmful or even fatal if swallowed; ingestion can cause esophageal stricture.
-Moreover, the solvation of dry solid lyes is highly exothermic; the resulting heat may cause additional burns or ignite flammables.
+Moreover, the solvation of dry solid lye is highly exothermic and the resulting heat may cause additional burns or ignite flammables.

-The reaction between sodium hydroxide and a few metals is also hazardous.
-Aluminium reacts with lyes to produce hydrogen gas.
-Since hydrogen is flammable, mixing a large quantity of a lye such as sodium hydroxide with aluminium in a closed container is dangerous—especially when the system is at a high temperature, which speeds up the reaction.
-In addition to aluminium, lyes may also react with magnesium, zinc, tin, chromium, brass or bronze—producing hydrogen gas.
+The reaction between sodium hydroxide and some metals is also hazardous.
+Aluminium, magnesium, zinc, tin, chromium, brass and bronze all react with lye to produce hydrogen gas.
+Since hydrogen is flammable, mixing a large quantity of lye with aluminium could result in an explosion.
 Both the potassium and sodium forms are able to dissolve copper.